-2. Facial Challenges Cannot Succeed against State Laws that Have Not Taken Effect and Make the Allegedly Unconstitutional Conduct Optional is insufficient to render it wholly invalid."
+2. Facial Challenges Cannot Succeed against State Laws that Have Not Taken Effect and Make the Allegedly Unconstitutional Conduct Optional

+Under Salerno, a "facial challenge to a legislative Act is, of course, the most difficult challenge to mount successfully, since the challenger must establish that no set of circumstances exists under which the Act would be valid."
+481 U.S. at 745.
+"The fact that [a statute] might operate unconstitutionally under some conceivable set of circumstances is insufficient to render it wholly invalid."
 Id.; accord Village of Hoffman Estates v.
 Flipside, Hoffman Estates, Inc., 455 U.S. 489, 494 n.5 (1982).
-For statutes like HB87 with enforcement discretion on whether and how to enforce their provisions, the "most difficult challenge" becomes even more difficult.
+For statutes with enforcement discretion on whether and how to enforce their provisions, the "most difficult challenge" becomes even more difficult.